ejosejohn-whg/Evo/Evo_Upgrade_Implementation_Plan.md

 ### Option 2: Big Bang Rollout
 *Prepare all environments and execute the configuration move on a single agreed-upon date.*

-**A:** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side.
+**A** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side.
-**B:** Test the games on **"Main Stage Bingo"**.
-**C:** Ensure we have **UK - High** and **MGA - High** ready and available from the Evo side.
-**D:** Test the games again on **"Main Stage Bingo"**.
+**B**Test the games on **"Main Stage Bingo
-**E:** Agree on a rollout date and move all configurations in a single day rather than doing it one by one.
+**C** Ensure we have **UK - High** and **MGA - High** ready and available from the Evo side **D** Test the games again on **"Main Stage Bingo **E** Agree on a rollout date and move all configurations in a single day rather than doing it one by one.
-**General Notes:**
+ **General Notes:** <br>
-    1: With this we will have all the Low sites of Completed.
+    1: With this we will have all the Low sites of Completed. <br>
-    2: We will have game levels / Stage starting from new.
+    2: We will have game levels / Stage starting from new. <br>
     3: We need to map the Jackpot respectively.
-(As the are using form Env01 whcih is existing there should not be any issue, if not changed)
+(As the are using form Env01 whcih is existing there should not be any issue, if not changed) <br>
-    4: If we have unfinised games they have to be made cancelled or settled.
+    4: If we have unfinised games they have to be made cancelled or settled. <br>
-    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over.
+    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over. <br>
-    6: We now have All the sites on were we need, we can clean up the game config on UK and MGA have one game code per game for entire 4 combinations we have.
+    6: We now have All the sites on were we need, we can clean up the game config on UK and MGA have one game code per game for entire 4 combinations we have.<br>

   ---

 ## 📝 Important Notes & Action Items